wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/java-create-azure-website-using-java-sdk.md

 - `<certificate-password>` is the password you specified when you created your JKS certificate.
 - `webAppName` can be any name you choose; this procedure uses the name `WebDemoWebApp`.
 The full domain name is the `webAppName` with the `domainName` appended, so in this case the full domain is `webdemowebapp.chinacloudsites.cn`.
 - `domainName` should be specified as shown above.
+- `webSpaceName` should be one of the values defined in the [WebSpaceNames][] class.
+- `appServicePlanName` should be specified as shown above.

 > **Note:** Each time you run this application, you need to change the value
-> of `webAppName` and `appServicePlanName` (or delete the web app on the Azure
+> of `webAppName` and `appServicePlanName` (or delete the web site on the Azure
 > Portal) before running the application again.
 Otherwise, execution will
 > fail because the same resource already exists on Azure.

 #### Define the web creation method

-Next, define a method to create the web app.
-This method, `createWebApp`, specifies the parameters of the web app and the webspace.
+Next, define a method to create the web site.
+This method, `createWebApp`, specifies the parameters of the web site and the webspace.
 It also creates and configures the Azure Websites management client, which is defined by the [WebSiteManagementClient][] object.
-The management client is key to creating Web Apps.
-It provides RESTful web services that allow applications to manage web apps (performing operations such as create, update, and delete) by calling the service management API.
+The management client is key to creating web sites.
+It provides RESTful web services that allow applications to manage web sites (performing operations such as create, update, and delete) by calling the service management API.

     private static void createWebApp() throws Exception {